 Financial Information

-As business brokers, we often also talk about recasting your books.
+As business brokers, we often discuss recasting your books.
 This item of due diligence is why.
-The reason is that most small business owners have their books set up for the best tax benefit, not to show the true income potential of the business.
+The reason is that most small business owners have their books set up to maximize tax benefits, rather than accurately reflecting the business’s true income potential.

-The buyer wants to know what the business truly makes and the growth potential.
-These are both big selling points and are a big part of the business valuation process.
+The buyer wants to know what the business truly makes and its growth potential.
+These are both significant selling points and play a substantial role in the business valuation process.
 If you, as a buyer, are going to purchase a business, you need to know that it is worth what you are paying for it.

-You also want to know about those taxes, and what the tax liability of the business has been.
+You also want to know about those taxes and what the business’s tax liability has been.
 That will also help you determine if this is the right business for you to purchase.

 Physical Assets

-This part of due diligence talks about what assets the business owns.
-This includes property and equipment, but also what upgrades you might have made recently, and what leases the buyer can expect to continue.
+This part of due diligence discusses the assets the business owns.
+This includes property and equipment, as well as any recent upgrades and the leases that the buyer can expect to continue.

 As a buyer, this is a surprisingly common deal-breaker.
 If the current landlord does not wish to continue the lease with you or wants to negotiate for higher rates, this can affect the viability of the business you are purchasing.